liferay/liferay-docs/en/discover/deployment/articles-dxp/02-installing-search-engine/02-enterprise-search/01-security/00-security-intro.markdown

 | file by copying it into the `Liferay Home/deploy` folder.

 | **Elasticsearch 7.x:** The Liferay Connector to Elasticsearch 7 includes
-| security integration by default, so you don't need to download and install the LES Security app separately.
+| security integration by default; installing the LES Security app is
+| unnecessary.

 To configure security, navigate to *Control Panel* &rarr; *Configuration* &rarr; *System Settings*.
 Find the *Search* category and click on the *X-Pack